tlshaheen/api_docs/doc/donations_api.md

 Update Endpoint
 ---------------

-The endpoint updates the donation with the provided id to have the provided data.
-Returns a full representation of the updated donation.
-Returns errors if the updating fails.
+This endpoint updates a donation with the provided id and data.
+It returns a full representation of the updated donation.
+If the update step fails, it returns an error.

 ```
 PUT /api/v1/donations/:id